 Please take this class in advance if you are a beginner or need to get more comfortable with your camera controls.

-- You will need to have good access to loose horses to photograph outdoors for the first month of class.
+- You will need to have good access to loose horses to photograph outdoors for the first month of class unless you have a

-- You must shoot new work for the first two lessons.
-No previously shot work allowed.
+- You are encouraged to shoot new work for the first two lessons.

 - There is no specific camera or lens requirements for this course.
 You can use any digital camera.
 This class is not suitable for compact, pocket point and shoot cameras.